hassansyed4/Automated-Category-Assignment-for-Cultural-Decoration-Data-Excel-Processing-/README.md

-# Automated Category Assignment for Excel Data
+# Automated Category Assignment for Excel Data for Ancient Pottery Research.

 ## Overview
 This project implements a Python-based solution to automatically populate the **Categories** column in an Excel file by analyzing descriptive text in the **Decoration** column.
 The script applies rule-based keyword matching derived from a reference Word document to ensure consistent and accurate category assignment.